 This combination of Peas with Chicken into a curry form is simply yummy.
 I made use of dried white peas to make this delicious gravy.
-So please go ahead and give it a try.
+So go ahead and give it a try.
 Very easy and an awesome preparation, it can be enjoyed with any form of rice or Indian bread, including dosa, appam, idiyappam, etc.

 - 400 gms. chicken curry cut